Masudur Rahman

 selected publications

-- BURN-AID: AI-Driven Integrated System for Burn Depth Prediction with Electronic Medical RecordsJMIR Med Inform, 2025
+- BURN-AID: AI-Driven Integrated System for Burn Depth Prediction with Electronic Medical RecordsJMIR Medical Informatics, 2025

 - MIUAKnowledge-Driven Hypothesis Generation for Burn Diagnosis from Ultrasound with Vision- Language Model.2025